 It’s an extreme step and getting rid of all electronics will be challenging.

 Also, it’s not realistic to make it a permanent change.
 But doing it for a few weeks will help you get a great start with this habit.

-It’s like learning to ride the bike with training wheels, it eliminates the chance to fall down.
+It’s like learning to ride a bike with training wheels, eliminating the chance of falling.

-Getting rid of the electronics eliminates the chance to be tempted and stay up late.
+Getting rid of electronics eliminates the chance of being tempted and staying up late.